sonelrubin/dynamics-365-contact-center/contact-center/use/oc-active-conv.md

 - **Engagement channel:** The channel, such as live chat or custom channel, through which the conversation is taking place.
 - **Waiting time:** The time the customer had to wait before the conversation was assigned to the agent.
-- **Skills:** The skills that had been attached for routing the conversation.
-If your administrator has enabled the setting for agents to update skills, you can add or remove skills.
+- **Skills:** The skills that are attached for routing the conversation.
+If your administrator enabled the setting for agents to update skills, you can add or remove skills.
 - **Queue:** The queue through which the conversation has been assigned to you.
 - **Start time:** The time when you started the conversation.

 In addition, the **Conversation summary** section includes several tabs:

-- Pre-chat survey
+- Prechat survey
 - Self service
 - Visitor details
-- Additional details, if they've been configured and other context variables are available
+- Additional details, if they've been configured and other context variables, if available

 These tabs are described in the following sections.

-### View Pre-chat survey
+### View Prechat survey

 The **Pre-chat survey** tab displays the customer's answers to the survey questions that were posed by your organization, which helps your interaction with the customer.